milosptr/devolution/index.md

     description: Work together with our team of engineers to come up with the appropriate architecture that will suit your application-specific needs.
   - title: Cloud migrations
-    description: We can help you to drive process of moving digital assets (data, apps, workloads, other business components) from an organization’s on-premise infrastructure to the cloud (public cloud, private cloud, hybrid cloud, multi-cloud).
+    description: We can help you drive the process of moving digital assets (data, apps, workloads, other business components) from an organization’s on-premise infrastructure to the cloud (public/private /hybrid/multi cloud).
     icon: "/images/screenshot_2021-09-30_at_21-12-23-removebg-preview.png"
   - title: Infra tooling
     description: |-